The Corporate Governance Review: Ghana

 iv Financial reporting and accountability

 Listed companies must provide quarterly reports to the GSE at least 48 hours before they are published in the newspapers.
-Companies are required to also circulate annual reports to their members comprising financial statements, together with the reports of directors and auditors on the same, prepared in strict compliance with the requirements of the Companies Act and International Financial Reporting Standards adopted by the Institute of Chartered Accountants Ghana.
+Companies are required also to circulate annual reports to their members comprising financial statements, with the reports of directors and auditors on the same, prepared in strict compliance with the requirements of the Companies Act and International Financial Reporting Standards adopted by the Institute of Chartered Accountants Ghana.
 A company's annual report must be laid before the company at an annual general meeting held by the company within three months of the annual report being circulated, and must include or indicate:

 - a statement of each director's holdings in the issued shares of the company;